A couple weeks ago I was trying to understand why expressions like this were valid:

 statically, but the lookup is dynamic.
 That means anything any symbols

-referencing symbols that come after have to be wrapped in a lambda
+referencing symbols that come after have to be wrapped in a lambda; if

 you try to look up too early, it won't work.